Submarine communications cable: Alteration of the seabed

 Seabed ecosystems can be disturbed by the installation and maintenance of cables.
 The effects of cable installation are generally limited to specific areas.
 The intensity of disturbance depends on the installation method.

 Cables are often laid in the so-called benthic zone of the seabed.
 The benthic zone is the ecological region at the bottom of the sea where benthos, clams and crabs live, and where the surface sediments, which are deposits of matter and particles in the water that provide a habitat for marine species, are located.

 Sediment can be damaged by cable installation by trenching with water jets or ploughing.
 This can lead to reworking of the sediments, altering the substrate of which they are composed.

 According to several studies, the biota of the benthic zone is only slightly affected by the presence of cables.
 However, the presence of cables can trigger behavioral disturbances in living organisms.
 The main observation is that the presence of cables provides a hard substrate for anemones attachment.
 These organisms are found in large number around cables that run through soft sediments, which are not normally suitable for these organisms.
 This is also the case for flatfish.
 Although little observed, the presence of cables can also change the water temperature and therefore disturb the surrounding natural habitat.

 However, these disturbances are not very persistent over time, and can stabilize within a few days.
 Cable operators are trying to implement measures to route cables in such a way as to avoid areas with sensitive and vulnerable ecosystems.

 Entanglement

 Entanglement of marine animals in cables is one of the main causes of cable damage.
-Whales and sperm whales are the main animals that entangle themselves in cables and damage them.
+Whales are the main animals that entangle themselves in cables and damage them.
 The encounter between these animals and cables can cause injury and sometimes death.
 Studies carried out between 1877 and 1955 reported 16 cable ruptures caused by whale entanglement, 13 of them by sperm whales.
 Between 1907 and 2006, 39 such events were recorded.
 Cable burial techniques are gradually being introduced to prevent such incidents.